JetBrains/intellij-sdk-docs/topics/user_interface_components/status_bar_widgets.md

 ## `EditorBasedWidget`

 `EditorBasedWidget` is the basic widget implementation.
-To implement it, override `ID()` where returns the unique ID of the widget.
+To implement it, override `ID()` which returns the unique ID of the widget.
-This identifier may be needed to later obtain a widget instance.
+This identifier may be necessary to later get a widget instance.

 Use one of the existing predefined widget appearance options: